 While there isn’t a cure for bronchiectasis, there are bronchiectasis treatment options to help you manage your condition.
 Often, the main goals of bronchiectasis treatment options are to help prevent infections, further blockages of the airways and to keep mucus production under control.

 Because bronchiectasis may occur as result of other illnesses, childhood immunization can have an impact of reducing the risk of developing the condition as an adult.
 However, staying immunized as an adult is equally important.
 Illnesses like the flu and pneumonia are incredibly challenging to cope with.
 In fact, people with chronic lung diseases are at an increased risk for developing the flu or pneumonia.
 So, staying vaccinated against these potentially debilitating diseases helps to protect you and your lungs.

 Often, bronchiectasis treatment options aim to reduce inflammation, prevent infection and decrease mucus build-up.
 Doctors may prescribe bronchodilators to help relax and open the airways.
 This helps people breathe better.
 Antibiotics can help people with an infection, and mucus thinners may help people thin mucus.
 When mucus is thinner, it is easier to clear from the lungs.

 - Mucus thinning medications

 - Oxygen therapy

-In addition to these bronchiectasis treatment options, stem cell therapy has the potential to help promote healing within the lungs.
-In fact, many people have returned to their favorite activities after stem cell treatment.
-Stem cell therapy may improve quality of life.
-If you or a loved one has bronchiectasis, COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+In addition to these bronchiectasis treatment options, cellular therapy has the potential to help promote healing within the lungs.
+In fact, many people have returned to their favorite activities after cellular therapy.
+Cellular therapy may improve quality of life.
+If you or a loved one has bronchiectasis, COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.